-- Moderate-Income (MI) Sites.
-Sites that are zoned R-2 allow for up to 11 dwelling units per net acre.
-These areas were inventoried as feasible for moderate-income residential development.
-Typical dwelling units include apartments and other attached units. - Above Moderate-Income (AMI) Sites.
-Sites with zoning that allows only single-family homes at lower densities were inventoried as above moderate-income units.
-This includes sites zoned for R-1. - Development Potential.
-The inventory assumes build out of 80 percent of the maximum permitted density for all sites.
+- Sites that are zoned Multiple-Family Residential (R-3) (21.8 units per acre); and - Sites that are zoned Administrative and Professional Office (C-P) (21.8 units per acre). - Moderate-Income Sites.
+Sites that are zoned Multiple-Family Residential (R-2) and Trailer Park Residential (T-P) allow for a density up to 14.5 dwelling units per net acre.
+Permitted uses include one-, two- and multi-family dwellings.
+These areas were inventoried as feasible for moderate-income residential development. - Above Moderate-Income Sites.
+All other sites, which allow only single family homes at lower densities, were inventoried as above moderate-income units. - Realistic Development Potential.
+The inventory assumes build-out of 80 percent of the maximum permitted density for all sites.
+This estimate is fairly consistent with suburban development and the City's development standards are not considered excessive to preclude development at the higher end of the density range.